kubedb/docs/docs/guides/mariadb/volume-expansion/overview/index.md

 2. `KubeDB` Community operator watches the `MariaDB` CR.

-3. When the operator finds a `MariaDB` CR, it creates required `StatefulSet` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MariaDB` CR, it creates required `PetSet` and related necessary stuff like secrets, services, etc.

-4. The statefulSet creates Persistent Volumes according to the Volume Claim Template provided in the statefulset configuration.
+4. The petSet creates Persistent Volumes according to the Volume Claim Template provided in the petset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Enterprise operator.

 5. Then, in order to expand the volume of the `MariaDB` database the user creates a `MariaDBOpsRequest` CR with desired information.